zm00622/laravel-toolbox/README.md

 # Things to try

-Make sure the ~/.composer/vendor/bin directory is in your system's "PATH".
+### Make sure the ~/.composer/vendor/bin directory is in your system's "PATH".

+### I can ping the server

+Once Valet is installed, try pinging any *.test domain on your terminal using a command such as ping foobar.test.
+If Valet is installed correctly you should see this domain responding on 127.0.0.1.